elManto/elmanto.github.io/posts/getting_a_phd_in_syssec.md

 ### Being advised

-DISCLAIMER: I had a very good relationship with my advisor and I cannot tell anything except that I learnt a lot with him.
+DISCLAIMER: I had a very good relationship with my advisor and I cannot tell anything except that I learned a lot with him.

 But in this section, I want to underline some patterns that I noticed in my personal experience (as well as in other student-advisor) relationships and that I find quite reasonable in the end.
 - First, this is quite trivial, but don't expect your advisor to write code or do technical things with you.
 This totally makes sense as professors are responsible for many other things (committees, other students, teaching, university internal things, looking for money to pay you, ..).